 A detailed guide to how the ATO calculate GST on Uber income, and GST on Uber Fees.
-We explain how how GST is calculated on your Uber income and expenses, and how the December 2017 GST changes affect you.
+Plus, how the December 2017 GST changes affect you.

 Our Complete Guide to Tax for Food Delivery Drivers and Riders.
 We explain why you need an ABN, whether you need to register for GST, how to keep a logbook for cars, motorcycles & bikes, plus more.